OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-03.md

 ## 1 Kings 3:16

-Then two women who were prostitutes came to the king and stood before him.
+Then two prostitute women came to the king and stood before him.

 ## 1 Kings 3:17